evanx/redishub/README.md

 Private keyspaces can be created.
 They are secured using self-signed client certificates e.g. generated using `openssl.`

+#### Why use a Redis database rather than SQL?

+Redis is a popular and awesome NoSQL database.
+It's in-memory and so really fast.
+It supports data structures which are well understood and pretty fundamental, e.g. sets, sorted sets, lists, hashes and geos.
+Having said that, I love SQL too and may use PostgreSQL for some transactional aspects of RedisHub.

+#### But isn't Redis just for caching?

+Certainly Redis is the leading caching server.
+But actually Redis is an in-memory "data structure server."
+As such, it has many use cases, including fast shareable data storage, analytics, geo-spatial processing, synchronisation, queuing and messaging.

 #### How do I generate an RedisHub admin cert?